Schnubbione/APXO/README.md

 ### Teams

 1. Join or create a session in the lobby, then register your team name.
+The Admin Session is reserved for facilitator-led rounds; any custom session you create will make you the owner automatically.
 2. In Phase 1 submit a sealed bid and wait for the allocation summary.
 3. In Phase 2 adjust price, push level, fixed hold %, and optional tool each tick to maximise profit.
 4. Monitor the live snapshots and the evaluation recap after the round ends; prepare for the next launch.